lucasktlee/posts/drafts/spa-covenants.md

 The purchaser(s) will want the seller(s) and the target company’s management to operate the target company’s business normally, and preserve the business relationships, key employees, assets of the target company and its subsidiaries.
 This is covered by the general affirmative covenant to operate the business normally.

 Furthermore, to prevent the seller(s) and target company management from siphoning away value from the company during the period between signing and closing, the purchaser(s) will seek to constrain them by imposing certain negative covenants.
-The list could
+The list is transaction-specific, but could include (among others):

+*

 ## Assistance with Debt Financing